 Learning need The Fourth Amendment's protection against unreasonable searches and seizures extends to a person's vehicle and property inside the vehicle.
 However, the courts have created several exceptions to the Fourth Amendment's warrant requirement because of a motor vehicle's potential mobility and reduced expectation of privacy.
-Probable cause [16.04.1] Officers may conditionally search any part of a motor vehicle, or anything inside the vehicle, as long as what they are searching for might reasonably be located there.
-Plain view seizures [16.04.2] Those items officers believe to be crime-related.
-Officers must have probable cause to believe the item is crime-related, lawfully be in a location to observe the item, and have lawful access to the item.
-Protective searches [16.04.3] Officers may conditionally search only for weapons or potential weapons in the passenger compartment of the vehicle where the occupant(s) would have reasonable access to the weapon or item that could be used as a weapon.
-Consent searches [16.04.4] Only those areas of the vehicle the officers reasonably believe the consenting person authorized them to search.
-Consent must be voluntary .
-The person giving consent must have authority to give that consent.
-Searches incident to custodial arrest [16.04.5] There must be a valid custodial arrest of any occupant of the vehicle before the search can take place.
-The search must be done contemporaneously with the arrest.
-The arrestee must be unrestrained and have reachable access to the vehicle.
+Probable Officers may conditionally search any part of a motor vehicle, or anything inside the vehicle, as long as what they are searching for might reasonably be cause [16.04.1] located there.
+Plain view Those items officers believe to be crime-related.
+Officers must have probable cause to believe the item is crime-related, lawfully be in a location to observe seizures [16.04.2] the item, and have lawful access to the item.
+Protective Officers may conditionally search only for weapons or potential weapons in searches the passenger compartment of the vehicle where the occupant(s) would have reasonable access to the weapon or item that could be used as a weapon.
+[16.04.3] Consent Only those areas of the vehicle the officers reasonably believe the consenting searches person authorized them to search.
+Consent must be voluntary.
+The person [16.04.4] giving consent must have authority to give that consent.
+Searches There must be a valid custodial arrest of any occupant of the vehicle before the incident to search can take place.
+The search must be done contemporaneously with the custodial arrest when the peace officer has reason to believe evidence of a crime may be found in the vehicle.

 Continued on next page